ginstrom/paladin-novel/manuscript/chapter-26.md

 Gond was quiet for a long moment, looking around the hall where Turin's true symbols now hung alongside Alanyi's intertwined circles.
 The two deities' emblems seemed to complement each other—justice and mercy working in harmony.

-"Alanyi called me not as a ruler but as a warrier for good," he said finally.
+"Alanyi called me not as a ruler but as a warrior for good," he said finally.
 "I fought this war to ensure that no one would ever again have the power to enslave another human being."

 "Then what do you propose?"
 Maera asked.
 "The continent needs leadership, needs structure.
 Without it, we risk falling back into the old patterns."